Hawxy/Schematic.AspNetCore/README.md

 public sealed class NightlySyncJob : IJob { ... }
 ```

-The company/user identity comes from `schematic.company.*` / `schematic.user.*` entries in the merged job data map — declare them with `.UsingSchematicCompany("id", tenantId)` on the job or trigger builder, or register a custom `ISchematicJobContextResolver` (e.g. reading a tenant accessor).
-A vetoed execution skips that one firing; the trigger keeps its schedule.
+The company/user identity comes from `schematic.company.*` / `schematic.user.*` entries in the merged job data map, declare them with `.UsingSchematicCompany("id", tenantId)` on the job or trigger builder, or register a custom `ISchematicJobContextResolver`.

 Check failures follow `AddSchematicQuartz(o => o.FailurePolicy = ...)`, and tracking failures never fail the job.
-A job that fans out over many tenants internally cannot be vetoed per-tenant — call `ISchematicGateClient` inside the loop instead.

 ## Reporting traits on a schedule